 Therefore, they spend a significant portion of their lives indulging in self-judgment, and even self-hatred, all while they hope to one day reach that ideal standard.

 One of my clients described it well: “There’s the person that I am and there’s the person that I want to be, and I’m living in the gap between the two, unable to enjoy what I have or who I am.”

 In practice, self-judgment is actually a stumbling block on the way to success, as when we’re judging ourselves we’re essentially busy complaining about our situation and pitying ourselves, rather than actually doing something about it.

-The energy created by self-judgment is a painful and weakening energy, and the constant judgment we inflict on ourselves causes us to feel as if we’re little, foolish, and worthless.
+The energy created by self-judgment is painful and weakening, and the constant judgment we inflict on ourselves causes us to feel as if we’re little, foolish, and worthless.

 “But if I won’t judge myself, how will I change?”
 Is the question I repeatedly hear.